andiandi13/DBZ-Recut-subsync/README.md

 ## What is it ?

-These scripts allow synchronizing `.ass` subtitles the Dragon Box (or other editions with similar synchronization) to the Jartcut edition of DBZ, which is an abridged version available here: [https://nyaa.si/view/1936292](https://nyaa.si/view/1936292).
+These scripts allow synchronizing `.ass` subtitles synced to Dragon Box (or other editions with similar synchronization) to the Jartcut edition of DBZ, which is an abridged version available here: [https://nyaa.si/view/1936292](https://nyaa.si/view/1936292).

 ## How to use it?